 Do you regularly upload new products or update previously existing ones?
 You might want to ensure that search engines can quickly crawl and reindex them using XML sitemaps.

 Make distinct XML sitemaps for various categories of content.
 Create one each for manufacturers, supporting pages, category pages, product pages, and blog posts, for example.
 This ensures that you can easily monitor how Google crawls your indexing procedure, especially if you’ve uploaded your XML sitemaps to Google Search Console.
 Be careful to restrict the number of URLs per XML sitemap to 50,000 and only include indexable pages that receive the HTTP status 200 OK.

 Take Advantage of Discontinued Products

 What do you do with items that aren’t useful anymore?
 The logical answer will be to discard them to create space for newer items.
 While this may be true for personal items, it’s never a great option in terms of eCommerce SEO.

-Unfortunately, many online store owners fail to make use of the possibilities of out-of-production merchandise.
+Unfortunately, many online store owners fail to make use of the possibility of out-of-production merchandise.
 These are goods that are either inaccessible indefinitely or momentarily.
 They might not have any inventory, their product line might have been axed, or you may have decided not to sell them anymore for any reason.

 Regardless, don’t discard them since they usually still have a lot of value to offer.
 For example, discontinued pages can still get links from external sites or organic traffic.

 So, keep a product online if you anticipate that it will become available again later.
 You can do this by listing them as “out of stock” items, letting your prospects know they’ll be informed when you restock, etc.